Tuesday 12 August 1941

 The IJN requisitions 6442-ton freighter Keiyo Maru for use as an armed auxiliary aircraft transport.
 This conversion includes putting 120-mm (4.7-inch) guns in the bow and stern.

 Soviet Military: Marshal Semyon Timoshenko drafts an order calling for the execution of deserters.
-He submits it Stalin for approval.
+He submits it to Stalin for approval.

 US Government: The House of Representatives passes by 203-202 a bill extending the term of military service of draftees from 12 to 30 months.
 The bill now goes to the Senate.